Insights·longevity

 LDL-C is measured in mg/dL and represents the total mass of cholesterol transported inside LDL particles.
 The problem is that LDL particles are not uniform in size.
 You can have:

-Two men with identical LDL-C values can have dramatically different cardiovascular risk profiles depending on particle number and size.
-This is not a theoretical concern — it explains why a meaningful percentage of heart attacks occur in patients with "normal" LDL-C levels.
+Two men with identical LDL-C values can have very different cardiovascular risk profiles depending on particle number and size.
+This is not theoretical.
+It explains why a meaningful percentage of heart attacks happen in patients with "normal" LDL-C.

-Additional atherogenic particles — VLDL (carrying triglycerides), IDL, and Lp(a) — contribute to cardiovascular risk but are invisible in a standard LDL-C measurement.
+Other atherogenic particles also matter: VLDL (carrying triglycerides), IDL, and Lp(a).
+They contribute to cardiovascular risk but are invisible in a standard LDL-C measurement.

 What ApoB Actually Measures